groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 0.9.15 =
+* Fixed activation fatal error.
+* Added multisite functionality.
+Use the same info across all subsites in the event you have a multisite setup.

 = 0.9.14 =
 * Fixed text color picker from simple editor not working, again.
 * Added filter to email blocks to make it easier to add custom blocks.